csce585-mlsystems/ipa-ext/project_proposal.md

 - Start profiling experiments with etrace2 [1]
 - Setup experiment end-to-end experiments to determine power consumption

+# Introduction
+Accounting for fast, accurate, and cost-effective inference is challenging in multi-model inference pipelines.
+Furthermore, pipeline adaptation systems account for the trade-off between accuracy, latency, and cost but lack in representing energy trade-offs.
+We want to include energy information to modify the Inference Pipeline Adapter (IPA) to consider energy tradeoffs in addition to accuracy, latency, and cost.

 # Problem Statement
 - The InfAdapter system lacks reporting on energy consumption across different experiments
 - Lacks energy efficiency benchmarks comparing against other inference-serving systems